mattbanderson/mattbanderson.github.io/_posts/2022-09-22-isle-royale-feldtmann-loop-trail.markdown

 I slept well and woke up around 7:20 AM.
 Today was our shortest hike at less than 4.5 miles, so we took our time making breakfast and breaking down camp.
 We finally hit the trail about 10:15 AM after stopping to fill our water bottles on the way out of camp.
 After one initial climb shortly after leaving Island Mine, the trail went gradually downhill towards Siskiwit Bay.

 Along the way, we found the remains of a rusted steam engine, a large pile of rock tailings, and an old mine shaft.
-One of the maps indicated a cemetery along the trail but we saw no signs of it.
+One of our maps indicated a cemetery along the trail, but we saw no signs of it.

 ![Abandon steam engine](https://i.imgur.com/1KffE2m.jpg)
 *Abandoned steam engine along Island Mine trail*

 Once we reached Siskiwit Bay, the trail mostly followed the shoreline around the bay.
 We took several breaks, including a stop for 15-20 minutes to lounge in the sun on rocks along the shoreline just across Senter Point.
-We could barely make out the Siskiwit Bay dock and campground across the bay.
+We could just barely make out the Siskiwit Bay dock and campground across the bay.

 ![Siskiwit Bay shoreline](https://i.imgur.com/TkLv3AA.jpg)
 *Following the shoreline along Siskiwit Bay*